DeliceLydia/DeliceLydia/README.md

 # Hello, I am Lydia 👋

-I'm a Full-Stack Web Developer!
-I love programming and I enjoy writing clean and expressive code. it is always my pleasure to figure out where to improve.
+I'm a Full-Stack Web Developer who is open to new job Opportunities!
+I enjoy writing clean and expressive code.
+It is Always my pleasure to figure out where to improve.

 ## My Portfolio